-1. Context 3

-2. ETS: supporting the development of quality youth work in Europe 3

-Developing a modular system to train trainers 5 6 7 7 8

-4. Management of ETS 9

-ETS Advisory Group

-SALTO Training & Cooperation Resource Centre
+1. Context 3 2.
+ETS: supporting the development of quality youth work in Europe 3 3.1.
+3.2.
+3.3.
+3.4.
+3.5.
+Objectives of the ETS and measures to be carried out Encouraging European cooperation among the different stakeholders Generating more knowledge about capacity building in youth work Developing a modular system to train trainers Building a modular system of trainings for youth workers Offering at EU level capacity building tools Supporting the competence building of the Erasmus+ National Agencies 5 6 7 7 8 4.1.
+Management of ETS ETS Advisory Group SALTO Training & Cooperation Resource Centre1 9